Recently in WP6-Dissemination Category

 We believe that the availability of a large set of databases and a way to access all of them conveniently will be crucial for any security expert.
 By means of a simple API, WOMBAT allows users to do so in an intuitive manner, while allowing the data owners to keep control over exactly what data can be shared and how.

-WOMBAT 2nd open workshop
+WOMBAT first open workshop

 |